 THE LOCAL MARKET

 A walk round the local market is interesting but can be very muddy if it is the rainy season.
-This is mainly a market for the locals to purchase their every day needs and is very colourful.
+This is mainly a market for the locals to purchase their every day needs and is very colourful and you will see very few foreigners there. .
 Be careful as porters rush around with baskets and boxes delivering them to the stalls.
 Good for photography.
 Try the dragon fruit if you see it for sale--it's delicious.

 visit the stupa

 If you pass through the grounds of the Peace Golden Land Nunnery (ask permission first) you will come to a set of steps which you can follow for 15 minutes and you will eventually reach a small road which will lead you to the top of a hill where a stupa is being constructed and you will be able to have a magnificent view of Mae Sai and Tachilek.
 The chief monk was very friendly and eager to talk.
 The climb up there takes 30 minutes and is quite energetic, but worth the effort.